 Mickey Gordon is a basketball referee who travels to France to bury his father.
-Ellen Andrews is an American living in Paris who works for the airline he flies on.
+Ellen Andrews, an American living in Paris, works for the airline Mickey flies on.
 They meet and fall in love, but their relationship goes through many difficult patches.
 The story is told in flashback by their friends at a restaurant waiting for them to arrive.
-Written by

 Philip Apps <firstname.lastname@example.org>